FurtsevVV/Andersentask4/README.md

 #### SOAP PET SERVICE
 Simple client-server communication example via SOAP protocol.
-Client side code for RMI generated from WSDL schema provided from SOAP server.
+Client side code for RMI is generated from WSDL schema provided by SOAP server.

 #### How to run?